Roots in Water: Gardening as Protest, Care, and Hope

 “They are like trees planted along a riverbank, with roots that reach deep into the water.” — Jeremiah 17:8

-Seattle’s wet and dark seasons, Pests, root rot, and nutrient-deficient water have become quiet prophets, revealing the daily necessity of presence.
 Adjust the pH.
 Top off the water tank.
-Keep consistent airflow and humidity.
-Inspect the roots consistently.
-Check the leaves regularly.
+Balance airflow and humidity.
+Inspect the roots.
+Check the leaves.
 Nutrients have to flow.
-Light has to be just right—sixteen hours on, seven hours off.
+Light has to be precise—sixteen hours on, seven hours off.

 If I’m honest, some days, it feels like faith.
 Quiet.
 Hidden.
 Fragile.

 There’s no rich soil here, no sunshine or rain.
 Yet there is fruit.
 Muir lettuce, basil, thyme.
 Kale pushing up toward LEDs.
 Tomatoes and cucumber vines curling upward on trellises.
 These are not just crops to me.
 They are parables.
-They are an invitation into peace—not to fear when violence comes.
-To trust in green leaves, always.
-No worrying.
-No giving in to scarcity.
-Only hope.
-Hope in the promise that this tree—this life—will never fail to bear fruit.
-There is always hope.
+They are an invitation into trust—not to fear when violence comes.
+Trusting not what I see, but in what I nurture.
+A quiet refusal to give in to scarcity.
+A reminder: the tree never fails to bear fruit.
+Because there is always hope.

 Hydroponics as Sacred Practice